What Is An Episiotomy? 9 Must-Know Facts About Episiotomy

 6. There Are Some Risks

 Like all surgeries, an episiotomy presents a few risks.
 The cut might tear even more during delivery and reach the anus.
 You might also lose a lot of blood during the process or the cut might become infected.
-But depending on the situation, an episiotomy might outweigh these risks.7
+But depending on the situation, the benefits of an episiotomy might outweigh these risks.7

 7. Recovery Takes A Month

-Episiotomy recovery takes up to one month.
+Episiotomy recovery takes up to a month.
 And since the stitches dissolve, you won’t need to go back to remove them.
 Instead, take it easy during this time.
 Bathing in warm water may help you feel more comfortable.
 If your baby is healthy, you can take the painkillers paracetamol and ibuprofen while breastfeeding.
 Avoid aspirin, though.8

 8. Preventing Infection Is Important